 Allows UPDATE of any column of the specified table.
 SELECT ...
 FOR UPDATE also requires this privilege (besides the SELECT privilege).
-For sequences, this privilege allows the use of nextval, currval and setval.
+For sequences, this privilege allows the use of the nextval and setval functions.

 DELETE

 Allows DELETE of a row from the specified table.